 The nonimmigrant visa application (Form DS-160) will ask, “Has anyone ever filed an immigrant petition on your behalf with the United States Citizenship and Immigration Services?”
 This question is asking if a family member, business or other entity has every filed a petition to help you get a green card.
 Forms I-130, I-140 or I-360, are examples of immigrant petitions.
 This doesn’t necessarily mean that you plan to immigrate now, but it is an indicator that you’ve had an immigrant intent in the past.
 Therefore, the consular officer will want to know more.

 The DS-160 will also ask that you provide information about any relatives, including those living in the United States.
 If you have close relatives in the United States, especially a spouse, you are more likely to have an immigrant intent.

 Part of the consular officer’s job is to assess your intention to use the temporary visa as requested.
 The government issues an F-1 visa to visitors coming for the purpose of studying at an American university.
 B-2 visas should be used for pleasure and medical visits.
 The officer will likely deny a visa if they believe you intend to use the visa in a way that is not permitted.
 This includes staying in the U.S. indefinitely.
 Several types of nonimmigrant visas require proof that the applicant:

-- Does not intent to permanently immigrate; and
+- Does not intend to permanently immigrate;

 - Has an unabandoned foreign residence; and